russell-archer/StoreHelper/README.md

 public class StoreHelper: ObservableObject { ... }
 ```

-- An instance of `StoreHelper` is stored in a `@StateObject` property in the app object, `StoreHelperApp` and added to the SwiftUI view environment :
+- An instance of `StoreHelper` is stored in a `@StateObject` property in the app object `StoreHelperApp`, and added to the SwiftUI view environment :

 ```swift
 @main